egaidos/egaidos.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my website, which is under construction.
-Excuse our cosmic dust."
+Please excuse our cosmic dust."
 author_profile: true
 redirect_from:
   - /about/